Kerala cuisine: Hindu cuisine

-The vast majority of Kerala's Hindus, except certain communities and ovo-lacto vegetarians, eat fish, red meat (beef, carabeef, and pork) and chicken.
+The vast majority of Kerala's Hindus, except certain communities and ovo-lacto vegetarians, eat fish, red meat (beef, carabeef, and lamb) and chicken.
 There are many vegetarians in Kerala, also throughout India.

 Mappila cuisine

 Muslim cuisine or Mappila cuisine is a blend of traditional Kerala, Persian, Arab, Portuguese and Western food culture.
 This confluence of culinary cultures is best seen in the preparation of most dishes.
 Kallummakkaya (mussels) curry, irachi puttu (irachi meaning meat), Pathiri (a type of rice pancake), and ghee rice are some of the other specialties.
 The characteristic use of spices is the hallmark of Mappila cuisine—black pepper, cardamom, and clove are used profusely.

 Kuzhi Mandi (Mandi (food)) is another popular item, which has an influence from Yemen.
-Malabar biriyani is known as Thalassery biriyani which uses kaima rice for preparation and is called as dum biriyani.
+Malabar biriyani is known as Thalassery biriyani which uses kaima rice for preparation and is called dum biriyani.
 Malabar biriyani originated from Thalassery and spread to other places.

 The snacks include unnakkaya (deep-fried, boiled ripe banana paste covering a mixture of cashew, raisins and sugar), pazham nirachathu (ripe banana filled with coconut grating, molasses or sugar), muttamala made of eggs, chatti pathiri, a dessert made of flour, like a baked, layered chapati with rich filling, arikkadukka, and more.

-Nasrani cuisine
+Christian cuisine

-Christians of Kerala—especially Mar Thoma Nasranis (St Thomas Christians)—have their own cuisine which is a blend of Indian, Middle Eastern, Syrian, Jewish and Western styles and flavours of cooking.
+Christians of Kerala, especially Nasranis (Saint Thomas Christians), have their own cuisine, which is a blend of Indian, Middle Eastern, Syrian, Jewish and Western styles and flavours of cooking.